Dandrell Scott: Early life

+He graduated in 2003.
+Scott attended Illinois State University, with a major in Cinema Studies.

 Career

 In 2016, Scott produced and voiced an animated short film entitled, Hard Knock Robots.
 The film was nominated for an Audience Choice Award at the 2016 Chicago International REEL Shorts Festival.
-In 2019, Scott made his television debut on the syndicated variety show, African American Short Films, for his comedic film, Try My Luck.
+In 2019, he made his television debut on the syndicated variety show, African American Short Films, for his comedic film, Try My Luck.
+In the following years, Scott would voice advertisements for Ford Motor Company, Miller Lite, and McDonald's.
+In 2021, Dandrell was nominated by the Voice Arts Awards for “Outstanding Commercial TV or Web - Best Voiceover.”

+Other ventures

+In 2017, Scott established a humor t-shirt business, Bad Clothes Company.
+The brand is sold through Walmart's online marketplace.